Are you someone who didn’t go to college, but you still want to make six figures in a career?

 On the other hand, one of my younger brothers (At 17) landed a small landscape job from a neighbor to do over the summer.
 Alongside a buddy, they used an old skid-steer and cleared out the backyard of our neighbor, and laid some sod.

 While they worked, three other neighbors asked if he could do the same for them.
 They ended up doing about 10 houses in a row that summer, charging somewhere around $1,000 per job.

 It was at that point my brother decided to go into landscaping.
 School was never his thing and even though he was a superstar athlete, pursuing sports in college really wasn’t up his alley either.

-So for the rest of his senior year, he did jobs here and there and then went all in at 18 after graduating.
-Now as a business owner, he makes more some months then I make all year… with a Master’s degree.
+So for the rest of his senior year, he did jobs here and there and then went all-in at 18 after graduating.
+Now as a business owner, he makes more some months than I make all year… with a Master’s degree.